ash-project/ash_phoenix/documentation/tutorials/getting-started-with-ash-and-phoenix.md

 A resource is a central concept in Ash.
 In short, a resource is a domain model object in your system.
 A resource defines the data it holds and defines the actions that can operate on that data.

-It's convention to place all the resource in their own resources folder.
-So when we create `Post` we will place it in `lib/my_ash_phoenix_app/blog/resources/post.ex`.
+When we create `Post` we will place it in `lib/my_ash_phoenix_app/blog/post.ex`.
 So the structure after making the resource should look like so:

 ```
 lib/
 ├─ my_ash_phoenix_app/
 │  ├─ blog/
 │  │  ├─ blog.ex
-│  │  ├─ resources/
-│  │  │  ├─ post.ex
+│  │  ├─ post.ex
 ```

 Below is the resource module.
 Read the comments carefully, every line is explained: